 Again, your GTM container should only contain the Custom event trigger.
 Be sure to remove any default Form submission triggers in your GTM container; removing this default trigger will prevent the tag from firing twice.
 See Preventing Duplicate Form Submissions in GTM for more insight.

-- Once you've added the GTM tracking script to your Smart Builder pages, and created the trigger, create or link the trigger to a tag in GTM.
+- Once you've added the GTM tracking script to your Classic Builder pages, and created the trigger, create or link the trigger to a tag in GTM.

 Do you require the Form submission trigger for other integrations outside of Unbounce?
 See Preventing Duplicate Form Submissions to GTM for some suggestions and workarounds.